Brunus75/memento/python.md

     print(f"Le nombre mystère est inférieur à {nombre_essai}")
 else:
     print("Bravo, vous avez trouvez le nombre mystère !")

+# The Excel task
+import csv

+with open('financials.csv') as csvfile:
+    reader = csv.DictReader(csvfile)
+    for row in reader:
+        print(row['profit'], row['revenue'])
+# This example shows financial data added to standard Python dictionary objects.
+# The keys to the dictionary are determined by the first row of the CSV file.

+import shutil
+# a module that I use specifically for two functions: shutil.copytree and shutil.rmtree.
+# These two functions let you copy or delete an entire directory and all its contents

+import pathlib
+# newest module to shake things up in file handling
+>>> from pathlib import Path
+>>> p = Path('data')
+>>> q = p / 'to' / 'data.csv'
+>>> q
+PosixPath('data/to/data.csv')
 ```

 ## LES LISTES